 Ukraine ‘downs five Russian planes and helicopter’ after Putin invades

-At least seven people have died in separate bombing by Russian forces, Ukrainian police said
+At least seven people have died in separate bombing by Russian forces, Ukrainian police say

-The Ukrainian army has said five Russian planes and a helicopter have been shot down after Vladimir Putin authorised an invasion.
+Ukraine claims it has shot down five Russian warplanes and a helicopter following Vladimir Putin’s invasion.

-The Russian aircraft were brought down over the eastern Luhansk region, it said.
+The Russian aircraft were brought down over the eastern Luhansk region, Kiev said.

 Russia’s defence ministry has denied the claim, saying it had taken Ukrainian bases “out of action” and incapacitated the country’s air defences within hours.

-Early this morning Russian troops launched a wide-ranging attack on Ukraine after Putin authorised an invasion.
+Early this morning Russian troops launched a wide-ranging attack on Ukraine after Mr Putin authorised military action.

 He warned other countries any attempt to interfere would lead to “consequences you have never seen”.